mandiant/sunburst_countermeasures/README.md

 The entire risk as to quality and performance of these rules is with the users.

 Please review the FireEye blog for additional details on this threat.

+Please note: COSMICGALE and SUPERNOVA signatures and indicators are confirmed to detect malicious files and activity, however they have not been directly associated with the current UNC2452 Solarwinds compromise.